12 Guaranteed Ways To Attract Better Web Site Traffic

 - Do tons of videos.
 Doesn’t have to be high-production-value stuff… even webcam stuff is a-ok.
 But, do them.
 A lot.
 Read my other articles on this site about video marketing best practices.

 - And then post them!
 Post vids on *Youtube* in particular, with a description of what it’s about, and add keywords to the description, and a link back to your site, and to your important social profiles.
 Post the video on your site as well, along with a description.
+(Consider transcribing your video to get text to post on your site along w/ the vid.
+Text is readily-indexable content by Google’s bots!)
 Post the video on Facebook and other social media sites as well. *Link all posts back to your site.*

 - Repeat steps 4–7 until, and even after, your traffic numbers increase.
 Basically, plan on it taking a LONG / UNREASONABLE / UNBEARABLE amount of time to build up an audience (think *years*, maybe), and also plan on continuing to generate written and video content *forever*.
 So, make sure you’re working on a topic area where it’s easy to envision rambling on forever and ever about it.